 For people with intellectual disabilities, maintaining health and wellness is essential to being self-sufficient, achieving or maintaining independence, participating in society, and preventing the onset of secondary health conditions.
 Yet people with intellectual disabilities typically have poorer health than the general population and higher rates of obesity and physical inactivity.
 Data from the Kentucky National Core Indicators survey found that in Kentucky, over 70% of adults with intellectual disabilities are overweight or obese, and only 19% engage in at least 30 minutes of moderate exercise for at least 3 days a week.

 An inclusive health promotion program called Health Partners was created by adapting the Healthy Lifestyles for People with Disabilities curriculum out of the Oregon Health and Science University.
 Health Partners served pairs of people (or “health partners”) that included a person with intellectual disabilities and a person without intellectual disabilities.
 In order to offer health promotion curriculum that met the needs of everyone, a panel of experts in universal design helped make learning methods and materials appropriate for a wide audience.
-Additionally, four consultants with intellectual disabilities were paid to assist in curriculum development.
+To learn more, read the full case study here.